sealightclock/test_flutter_dummy_mvvm_clean_bloc/CONTRIBUTING.md

 ### Entity

+The constructor of an Entity class should use named parameters to avoid confusion.

 In general, an Entity class should have a Hive adapter whose code can be generated using bash command:

 `flutter packages pub run build_runner build --delete-conflicting-outputs`

-Some Entity classes may be used by all the layers.

-Different layers may have different presentations of a same entity.
+Some Entity classes may be used by all the (Presentation, Domain, Data) layers.
+However, different layers may have different versions of a same entity.
 Conversions of the entity between layers may be needed and should be done in the ViewModel or in the Repository.

 ### UseCase

 A UseCase class should only see Repository classes.

-Use call(), rather than execute(), to execute a UseCase.
+Use call(), rather than execute(), to run a UseCase.
 This makes the UseCase class look like a function.

 Wrap the return value of a UseCase function into a Result<T> class with Success or Failure so that